hunterbridges/syntax.sh/langs/ruby/basic_syntax.md

-    # Ruby features an especially flexible syntax.
+Ruby features an especially flexible syntax.
-    # Readability was a major influence on its design.
+Readability was a major influence on its design.

+** Comments **

     # Single-line comments begin with #